-Competitive Men's league.
 Three Draws of league play culminates with a play-off format leading to the crowning of the Club's Men's Champions.
-There are two divisions (A and B) based on team skill level and experience.
-Sign up as a team, or as an individual and Drawmaster will help find you a team.
+Sign up as a team.
 Teams typically remain unchanged throughout the season.
 8-end games.
-Maximum of 18 teams.
-Start times 6:30pm and 8:45pm.
-Drawmaster: Rich Dimperio.
+Maximum of 9 teams.
+Start times: 6:30 and 8:45pm alternating weekly.